 The following diagram shows a DPX2 sensor package.

 Number Component Function 0 Head connector Connect to the DPX2 sensor cable.
 2 LED Indicate the sensor status.
-These LEDs are functionally identical to DX2 LED States (on page 11).
+These LEDs are functionally identical to DX2 LED States for Temperature and Humidity (on page 11).